Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Gas Spore.md

     \ check."
   "name": "Eerie Resemblance"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+0 (+0 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+0 (+0) to hit, reach 5 ft., one creature.\
     \ Hit: 1 poison damage, and the creature must succeed on a DC 10 Constitution\
     \ saving throw or become infected with the disease described in the Death Burst\
     \ trait."